On free products and amalgams of pomonoids

 Notice that if $U$ is strongly right pounitary in $S$ then $S\setminus U$ is a right $U-$poset and $S$ is the coproduct in the category of right $U-$posets of $U$ and $S\setminus U$.
-For this reason we feel that the strongly right pounitary property is a very natural analogue for the right unitary property within in the category of posets over pomonoids.
+In other words, within the category right $U-$posets, $U$ is a direct summand of $S$.
+This is exactly the situation in the unordered context (see for example~\cite{renshaw-2002}), and so for this reason we feel that the strongly right pounitary property is a very natural analogue for the right unitary property within the category of posets over pomonoids.

 Let $X$ be a left $U-$poset and suppose that $1 \otimes x \le 1 \otimes x'$ in $S\otimes_U X$.
 Then there exists $n\ge 1$ and $x_2, \dots, x_n \in X, s_1, \dots, s_n \in S$, and $u_1, \dots, u_n, v_1, \dots, v_n \in U$ such that